 The card printers support both IPv4 and IPv6 addressing.
-If your network environment uses IPv6 you can use Printer Dashboard to enable the IPv6 settings that manage the printer communication over an Ethernet network.
+If your network environment uses IPv6 you can use the LCD Configuration menu to enable the IPv6 settings that manage the printer communication over an Ethernet network.
 You do not need to make any configuration changes to use IPv4.
-Refer to the Printer Dashboard Help for complete information.